At a Glance

 The Essentials

-- Knowledge and understanding of relevant adults social care legislation including The Care Act 2014, Mental Capacity Act 2005, Deprivation of Liberty Safeguards 2015, Mental Health Act 2007 (Amended), Continuing Health Care and Section 117.
+- Knowledge and understanding of both relevant adults social care legislation including The Care Act 2014, Mental Capacity Act 2005, Deprivation of Liberty Safeguards 2015, Mental Health Act 2007 (Amended), Continuing Health Care and Section 117.

 - Ability to interpret social care legislation and apply it to practice whilst adhering to the Local Authority statutory responsibilities.